preservim/vim-pencil/README.markdown

 Plugin 'reedes/vim-pencil'
 ```

-…then run the following in Vim:
+…save and then run the following in Vim:

 ```vim
 :source %